ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 For user-friendliness, include a text statement of the temporal coverage; aggregators might not be able to handle the more precise information in the time:hasTime elements.

-1. Temporal interval with hasTime beginning and end.
+1. Temporal interval with hasTime with hasBeginning and hasEnd.

   *Example*: